radiantearth/crop-type-detection-ICLR-2020/solutions/Be_CarEFuL/README.md

 # Second place overall award

-This solution won the **Second place overall award** and achieved the top score of 1.174099923 in the competiton.
+This solution won the **Second place overall award** and achieved the third top score of 1.174099923 in the competiton.

 ## Winners